Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,1458.2666666666667,1476.412324.md

 ### Transcript

-> hello alphas not a scam text I forgot to remove trust us it's no scam the more we say that the more you'll
+> be hazardous hello alphas not a scam text I forgot to remove trust us it's no scam the more we say that the more you'll believe is right yeah